Does caffeine affect mitral valve prolapse?

 Asymptomatic patients report new symptoms when they ingest caffeine, and symptomatic patients find that the intensity of their existing symptoms is amplified considerably after consuming it.

-The central nervous system supplies the heart, brain, and organs with nerves.
+Caffeine stimulates the central nervous system.
+The nervous system supplies the heart, the brain, and the internal organs of the body with nerves.
 The body becomes active when it is stimulated.
 For example, if you wanted to raise your leg, the brain would send a signal to the nerves and muscles of that leg, prompting it to carry out the intended action.

 While caffeine is legal and widely used, it is a stimulant.
 Stimulants are psychoactive drugs – chemical substances that cross the blood–brain barrier and affect the central nervous system.